ondato/ondato-sdk-android/README.md

 You can also find publicly available documentation about Ondato products including the SDK at the [Confluence page](https://ondato.atlassian.net/wiki/spaces/PUB/overview?homepageId=2217672768).

 We recommend to have the latest SDK version integrated within your apps so that you could get the newest features, performance improvements, bugfixes and more.
 You can subscribe to the SDK releases on Github so that you could be notified when a new release has been published and what changes it includes.

+## Previous major versions

+If you still want to reach version 2 of the documentation, please refer to the [README file here](https://github.com/ondato/ondato-sdk-android/blob/main/v2/README.md).**